 7. Mount Hatboxes on the Wall to Use Them as Stuffed Animals Storage

 Are you in a crafty mood?
-Got a bunch of hat boxes laying around?
+Got a bunch of hat boxes lying around?
 Make your own hatbox stuffed animals storage box on the wall!

 8. Repurpose a Wine Rack to Store Plush Animals

 9. DIY Stuffed Animals Storage on Your Kids Bed

 How often have you stepped on your kids’ stuffed animals around their beds?
 Wouldn’t it be great if you could just stuff them all in a big pocket?
 Yes, you can!
 And apparently, all you need to repurpose is an old scarf or sheet to make the perfect stuffed animal storage hammock!